 - Nominees must be full-time students as determined by CALS or the Graduate School.

-The Kolb Award of $300 is supplemented with an additional $200 from the Crowe Scholarship fund, for a total award of $500.
-In addition, the winner’s name is engraved on a plaque that is hung in the department library.
+The Kolb Award is $500.
+The winner’s name is engraved on a plaque that is hung in the department library.